 Was the diamond ring for his long-suffering wife, or for the landlord’s daughter with whom he had two children?
 His Memoirs published directly after his death suggest his mistress had remained by his side, both in the Wood Street Compter and during his spell in Newgate.
 Whoever it went to, it’s probably a safe bet the jeweller wasn’t promptly paid for his work.

-The Baronetage of England; or, the History of the English Baronets, and such Baronets of Scotland, as are of English families; with genealogical tables, by The Rev. William Betham, London, 1802
+The Baronetage of England; or, the History of the English Baronets, and such Baronets of Scotland, as are of EnglFamilieslies; with genealogical tables, by The Rev. William Betham, London, 1802

 The Eton College Register, 1698-1752